sgenduso/react-curriculum/10-assessment-react-todo.md

-# React Todo
+# Assessment: React Todo

 ## Getting started

 You've made it to the end of this unit, congratulations!
 Your assignment is to build a Todo App in React using everything you have learned so far!

 ## Requirements

 * A user should be able to create Todos
 * A user should be able to delete individual Todos
 * A user should be able to edit individual todos

 ## Here is an example

 [![Gyazo](https://i.gyazo.com/5b3ab94cf095437153ffd86605cad817.gif)](https://gyazo.com/5b3ab94cf095437153ffd86605cad817)

 ## Bonuses

 - Add a Backend!
 Save your todos to a database and use AJAX to perform CRUD on them.
 - Separate Your Components into different files.
 Instead of using multiple script tags, use a tool like [browserify](http://browserify.org/) or [webpack](https://webpack.github.io/) to create modules on the front-end!

 ## Additional Resources To Keep Reviewing + Learning